jariarkko/arch-model-t/study.md

 interests, including some that have (or claim to) the interest of the human user in mind.

-1. Develop a BCP for privacy considerations:
-It may be time for the IETF to develop a BCP for privacy considerations, possibly starting from {{RFC6973}}.

 1. Re-consider protocol design "lore":
 It could be that this discussion demonstrates that it is timely to reconsider some protocol design "lore" as for example is done in